 This named project represents the overarching authorization to undertake activities to provide housing and dining facilities for the University's students.
 Although the quantity and the diversity of campus living arrangements were expanded under the first two phases of UCONN 2000, much remains to be done.
 Funding will support improvements to current dormitory amenities and other deferred maintenance needs in all of the residential and dining facilities.
 Construction of a new residence hall, the Peter J. Werth Residence Tower, was completed in 2016 and renovations of the older dormitories and dining halls and code improvements are continuously ongoing.
-The most recently completed renovation was of the upper level of the Whitney Dining Hall in Summer 2019.
-During the summer of 2021, renovations in the following areas were underway: North Campus Dish Room, Hicks and Grange Residence Halls student rooms and common areas, and the student rooms and restrooms of the North Campus Residence Halls.
+During the summer of 2021, renovations in the following areas were completed: North Campus Dish Room, Hicks and Grange Residence Halls student rooms and common areas, and the student rooms and restrooms of the North Campus Residence Halls.

-Preliminary planning and design of a new South Campus Residence Hall started in 2021.
+Preliminary planning and design of a new South Campus Residence Hall was started in 2021.
 The new building would create much needed swing space for the housing rehabilitation and replacement program.